SamsungFridgeCoder/SamsungFridgeCoder/README.md

 # About Me

-Hello there! 👋 I'm Mathis Velghe, a 15 year old with a passion for coding.
+Hello there! 👋 I'm Mathis Velghe, a 15 year old and I love making things.

 ## 🌱 Current Focus